PHENOMENALITY: *uncanny*

 Goemon is doubly shamed and subjects himself to a special cleansing ritual, and though his allies feel for him, they can't empathize with his warrior-ethos and end up leaving him behind while they try to figure who hired Hawk to kill them.
 In their absence, yakuza gangsters make the mistake of messing with Goemon.
 Ironically, their interference sparks in him the "sixth sense" he seeks to bring forth in order to combat Hawk.
 The gangsters die bloodily, except for one Goemon spares, to reaffirm the samurai's intention to continue his honor-bound mission.
 Hawk breaks out of jail and pursues the Lupin Gang, with Zenigata on his heels.
 But Goemon gets his second chance at vengeance, and no one needs guess who wins.

 There are no concessions to goony humor here as there was, very briefly, in GRAVESTONE, and Zenigata is played utterly straight, rather than as the comic fall-guy.
 And even though Goemon is the gang-member being spotlighted here, he remains a fairly standard stoic samurai, used largely to contrast his honorable conduct to the ruthlessness of the yakuza.
 The "sixth sense" is less a marvelous psychic ability than a temporary boosting of Goemon's already-superlative senses.
 And the best character-moment stems not from Goemon but from his partners, as they watch him undergoing his mystic ordeal.
 Clearly, despite their patina of tough indifference, Lupin, Jigen and Fujiko are worried about their comrade, even if Fujiko disengages by refusing to recognize male standards of shame, claiming, "Men are stupid."
-Lupin and Jigen agree with her but remain to watch him for some time longer, being no less implicated in the masculine codes of honor.
+Lupin and Jigen agree with her but remain to watch the samurai for some time longer, being no less implicated in the masculine codes of honor.

 No comments: